Best Gay Bars & Clubs in Phoenix (2026)

 5002 E Van Buren St · Dive bar · Phoenix's oldest gay bar

-Nu Towne Saloon is a piece of Phoenix LGBTQ+ history — operating since the 1960s, it's the oldest continuously running gay bar in the metro.
+Nu Towne Saloon is a piece of Phoenix LGBTQ+ history — operating since 1971, it's the oldest continuously running gay bar in the metro.
 The vibe is classic dive bar: pool tables, cheap drinks, jukebox, and regulars who've been coming for decades.
 There's no pretense here, no craft cocktail menu, no Instagram wall — just a bar that's been serving the community longer than most of the other venues on this list have existed.

 • Don't miss: Pool, cheap drinks, and the regulars who can tell you 40 years of Phoenix gay bar history